ibm-cloud-docs/Cloudant/cloudant.md

 {: shortdesc}

 [{{site.data.keyword.cloudant_short_notm}}](https://www.youtube.com/watch?v=qdMTLK2vYoI){: new_window}{: external}
-is a document-oriented database as a service (DBaaS).
-It stores data as documents in JSON format.
+is a document-oriented database as a service (DBaaS) that stores data as documents in JSON format.
-It is built with scalability,
-high availability,
-and durability in mind.
-It comes with a wide variety of indexing options that include MapReduce,
+It is built with adaptability, high availability, and durability in mind, as well as a wide variety of indexing options that include MapReduce,
 {{site.data.keyword.cloudant_short_notm}} Query,
 full-text indexing,
 and geospatial indexing.